 This compendium is intended for first-time-studies studies of vehicle dynamics.
 At Chalmers University of Technology this is in the course "MMF062 Vehicle Dynamics".
-The compendium covers more than actually included in the course; both in terms of subsystem designs, which not necessarily has to be fully understood in order to learn the vehicle level; and in terms of some teasers for more advanced studies of vehicle dynamics.
+The compendium covers more than included in the course; both in terms of subsystem designs, which not necessarily has to be fully understood to learn the vehicle level; and in terms of some teasers for more advanced studies of vehicle dynamics.
 Therefore, the compendium can also be useful in general vehicle engineering courses, e.g. in the Chalmers course "TME121 Engineering of Automotive Systems"; and as an introduction to more advance courses, which at Chalmers is the course "TME102 Vehicle Dynamics Advanced".
+The parts covered in the first course is indicated in Table 6.1.

-The overall objective of the compendium is to contribute to education of automotive engineers with good skills to design for, and verify, requirements on complete vehicle level functions, regarding vehicle dynamics or motion.

-The compendium focus on road vehicles, primarily passenger cars and commercial vehicles.
+The overall objective of the compendium is to educate automotive engineers in designing for, and verifying, requirements on complete vehicle motion functions.
+The compendium focuses on road vehicles, primarily passenger cars and commercial vehicles.
 Smaller road vehicles, such as bicycles and single-person cars, are only very briefly addressed.
 It should be mentioned that there exist a lot of ground-vehicle types not covered at all, such as: off-road/construction vehicles, tracked vehicles, horse wagons, hovercrafts or railway vehicles.

-The vehicle can be seen as a component (or sub-system) in a superior transport system, consisting of vehicles with drivers, other road users and roads with wind and weather.
-A vehicle is also, in itself, a system, within which many components (or sub-systems) interact.
-In order to approach the vehicle dynamics in a structured way, the course is divided into the following parts:
+The vehicle can be seen as a component (or sub-system) in a superior transport system consisting of other road users, roads, and weather.
+A vehicle is also, in itself, a system within which many components (or sub-systems) interact.
+The subsystems are one way to structure the area.
+Organisation after vehicle motion directions is another, which is used in the compendium:

-- Longitudinal dynamics (also introducing subsystems for propulsion and braking) - Lateral dynamics (also introducing subsystems for steering) - Vertical dynamics (also introducing subsystems for suspension)
+- Chapter 3: Longitudinal dynamics (also introducing subsystems for propulsion and braking) - Chapter 4: Lateral dynamics (also introducing subsystems for steering) - Chapter 5: Vertical dynamics (also introducing subsystems for suspension)